Userrrfriendly/Sempernote-Backend/README.md

 ### hosting options:
 first, make a repo in github. second https://codeanywhere.com/ you can create a free account, is a vps, you can installe mern stack with one click in ubuntu. and last run git clone (your repo) and then run npm install for your node packages. codeanywhere is a great free option, but if you cn pay 5 dollars go for a digital ocean vps, (codeanywhere have some bugs in my opinion), and in a digital ocean vps you can host many pages as you want, and with subdomains, you can use nginx as a reverse proxy etc. you have more options in digital ocean and is well documentated﻿

+-When hosting should I (in mongoDBAtlas) whitelist just the IP of the server where the app will be hosted or allow all IPS (current option)?
+-inside is-auth  middleware && resolvers/auth.js i need to move the supersecretpassword into an evironmental variable -Could I Should I remove the body-parser from app.js?
+-when returning items from the database I think I can remove the _id transformation (...id: _id.stringify() or smth) cause GraphQL seems to handle them without any caveats now

+###GRAPHQL queries:

+`mutation {
+  createUser(userInput:{email:"test@tester.com",password:"tester"}) {
+    email
+    password
+  }
+}`